Tythos/hosting/README.md

 ## Observability

-- [x] *Metrics*: Prometheus for metrics collection from metaservices, host node, and containerized services/applications
+- [x] *Metrics*: Prometheus for metrics collection from metaservices, host node, and containerized services/applications; node-exporter for host resource metrics (through Prometheus)

-- [x] *Logs*: Promtail for log collection, Loki for aggregation and storage
+- [ ] *Logs*: Promtail for log collection, Loki for aggregation and storage

-- [x] *Events*: Custom Docker events monitoring container forwarded via Loki
+- [ ] *Events*: Custom Docker events monitoring container forwarded via Loki

 - [ ] *Tracing*: ??

 - [ ] *Alerting*: ??

-- [ ] *Processing/Caching*: Prometheus

-- [ ] *Presentation*: Grafana for dashboarding
+Grafana is the primary presentation target for dashboarding each observability signal.

 ## TODO